membraneframework-labs/membrane_libnice_plugin/examples/example_project/README.md

 After making both sides playing, the sender will download an example video file and send it to the receiver which will then save it to `/tmp` directory under `ice-recv.h264` file.

+Note: you can play Receiver in any moment you want.
+We do this after receiving `component_state_ready` message for tutorial purposes but there is no restriction when you can play ICE Source unlike in the case of ICE Sink.
+To play ICE Sink you have to first wait for `component_state_ready` notification in your pipeline which is sent by Sink, then you have to link another element to Sink pad and after this you can play your Sink.
+If you have more than one component you have to wait for all of them, link all of them and then play pipeline.

 You can test received video with:
 ```bash
 ffplay -f h264 /tmp/ice-recv.h264